tommywilczek/flowersApp/README.md

 Serve the Mongo Database by using the command `mongod`

-Run `ng serve` for a dev server.
+In a new terminal, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+In a new terminal, run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+In a new terminal, run `npm run mocha` to run the database test suite that listens for changes.

+In a new terminal, run `npm run backend-server` to serve the API layer that listens for changes.

 ## Build